cartesi/docs/cartesi-rollups/development/send-requests.md

 Unlike Cast, Sunodo handles all function calls and smart contract addresses under the hood, so you don’t specify address and function calls.
 :::

-To send inputs to your application, you have a few options available.
-The `sunodo send` command is one option that you can use.
+You have some options available for sending inputs to your application.
+One option is the `sunodo send` command.

-Another option is Cast, a command-line tool enabling you to make Ethereum RPC calls.
+Another option is Cast, a command-line tool for making Ethereum RPC calls.
 Alternatively, you can build a custom web interface to input data into your application.

 #### 1. Send inputs with Cast